UK drill: Influence

-UK drill received widespread attention outside of Britain in 2017, when comedian Michael Dapaah released the novelty song "Man's Not Hot" under the name "Big Shaq" or "Roadman Shaq".
+UK drill received widespread attention outside of Britain in 2017, when comedian Michael Dapaah released the novelty song "Man's Not Hot" under the name "Big Shaq" or "Roadman Shaq" which went to number three on the UK singles chart and went platinum in the UK, Australia & Sweden as well as going Gold in Belgium, France, Germany, New Zealand & Norway.
 The track sampled a beat made by UK drill producers GottiOnEm and Mazza; it was first used by drill group 86 on its song "Lurk", and, later on, 67 on "Let's Lurk" featuring Giggs.

 Unknown T's song "Homerton B" charted on the Official Singles Chart after its August 2018 release, becoming the first UK drill single to do so.
 The song entered at number 83 on the chart on 28 August 2018, then peaked at 48 in September 2018.

 UK drill group 67 had two entries into the official charts; however, unlike "Homerton B", the entries were on the albums chart and not the singles chart.
 They reached number 66 in the Official Albums Chart with the mixtape Let's Lurk and number 71 with the mixtape The Glorious Twelfth.
 Although considered a predominantly trap-based album that implemented some drill features and elements, Section Boyz's mixtape Don't Panic reached number 37 in the UK Albums Chart, later peaking at number 36 in 2015.

 Canadian musician Drake did a "Behind Barz" freestyle for Link Up TV in 2018, where he rapped over a UK drill beat.
 Drake also credited UK drill artist Loski as an influence for his 2018 album, Scorpion.
 In 2019, Drake released "War"; the song used UK drill's production style and was produced by British producer AXL Beats.
 Drake's flow in both instances was reminiscent of UK drill artists.

 In 2020, DigDat released Ei8ht Mile.
 The mixtape scored the biggest opening week for a UK drill album at the time, opening at number 12.
 The same year, Skengdo & AM released EU Drillas, a collaborative project that featured drill artists from across Europe; in addition, Headie One released "Only You Freestyle" with Drake, which peaked at number 5 on the UK Singles Chart.
 Towards the end of the year, he released Edna, which debuted at number one on the UK Albums Chart, becoming the first UK drill album to do so.